getAlby/js-lightning-tools/README.md

 designed to support the use case of charging for services and authenticating users in distributed networks.

-alby-tools includes a `fetchWithL402` function to consume L402 protected resources.
+@getalby/lightning includes a `fetchWithL402` function to consume L402 protected resources.

 #### fetchWithL402(url: string, fetchArgs, options)